JonathanWilbur/preql/documentation/misc.md

 The `1068` error code means "primary key already defined."
 The `DO 0` is a no-op.

-## Nullability in Interfaces

-In a conflict between an interface and implementation for nullability, the stricter rule wins.
-In other words, if the interface and implementation express contradicting nullability for a column, the column becomes non-nullable.

-TODO: Insert truth table here.

 ## Linking objects

 Use labels to link objects, but if a `matchSelector` exists, use that instead.